-Enter the cumulative total of all items and adjustments reported on lines 6(i) - A through 6(i) - D.
+Enter the cumulative total of all items and adjustments reported on lines 6(h) - A through 6(h) - D.

-LINE 6(j) Add Qualified Investment Company ("QIC") holder's proportional share of QIC profits on this line.
+LINE 6(i) Add Qualified Investment Company ("QIC") holder's proportional share of QIC profits on this line.
 A business organization which holds an interest in a QIC must add to gross business profits its share of the QIC profits for the year, losses are not deducted.
 If the QIC makes a distribution, do not include the distribution in gross business profits of the interest holder.

-LINE 6(k) Net Lines 6(a) through 6(j).
+LINE 6(j) Net Lines 6(a) through 6(i).

-LINE 7 Adjusted Gross Business Profits (combine Lines 5 and 6(k)).
+LINE 7 Adjusted Gross Business Profits (combine Lines 5 and 6(j)).